onflow/flow/flips/20210917-nft-metadata-standard.md

 ```
 pub contract MetaDataUtil {
     //Utilizing MIME types as existing standard, this will allow metadata to be more easily parsed by a browser
+    //Any struct type that conforms to the HasMetaData interface must use MIME type "application/flow+Schema"
-    //Any non-conformant type should use a MIME type with the following syntax "application.cadence+T" where T is the Type
+    //Any other non-conformant type should use a MIME type with the following syntax "application/flow+T" where T is the Type.
     pub struct DataType {
         //This should be an IANA MIME type
         pub let MIME : String